AI in Trading: Algos, LLMs and Quantum Computing

 The algorithm and the trader

-A trader ideally exercises discretion when they believe that a strategy need to be modified, based on their understanding of the market.
+A trader ideally exercises discretion when they believe that a strategy needs to be modified, based on their understanding of the market.
 For example, they may find that the volatility levels at the time the trade was made and projected have changed in such a way to change the basis of the original assumptions underlying their trading rules.

 Herein is the problem, as the trader may find that they end up getting whipsawed by the market as they change rules, which might work out in the end.
 It is even possible for a trader to enter a spiral of trades tending toward randomness in a choppy market.
 So the trader might consider applying this strategy without exercising their discretion.